 These parasitic wasps deposit eggs inside the monarch egg, and their larvae destroy the monarch embryo.
 You’ll know this happens when the entire egg starts to dark instead of just the top.
 Once the egg has been dark a couple days, you’ll know it’s not viable and can squeeze the egg in a leaf and discard.

 LESSON LEARNED: If you see a monarch female depositing eggs in your garden, collect them right away!

-The final raise results are based on 23 monarchs that hatched from eggs.
-I didn’t count tachinid fly and trichogramma wasp parasite deaths in the stats because there is nothing you can do to stop them except for leaving eggs/cats outside to fend for themselves.
+The 2016 final raise results will be based on 24 monarchs that hatched from eggs and brought in as caterpillars.
+I don’t count tachinid fly and trichogramma wasp parasite deaths in the stats because there is nothing you can do to stop them except for leaving eggs/cats outside to fend for themselves.

-23 monarch butterflies hatched between September 7- September 15
+23 monarch butterflies eclosed/emerged between August 29- September 30

 0 accidental deaths